-The history of Microbiology and the cultural and morphological characteristics of bacteria, yeasts, and molds are considered.
+The history of microbiology and the cultural and morphological characteristics of bacteria, yeasts, and molds are considered.
 Special emphasis is placed on communicable diseases.
-This course is adapted to pre-nursing students, but is open to all others.
-Three hours of lectures and quizzes.
-One laboratory period a week.
+This course is adapted to pre-nursing students, but is open to others.
+This course cannot be applied toward a major or minor in biology.
+Three hours of lecture and one laboratory period a week.